 3. Load the Micro-Frontend in the Shell

 The shell application's JavaScript will load and render the micro-frontend.
+This involves orchestrating initialization and handling communication between the shell and micro-frontend.

 Phase 3: Iteration and Expansion